 Here is a list of questions that you might like to ask.
-There is also some space for you to write down your own questions if you wish.
 Never be shy about asking questions.
 It is always better to ask than to worry.

 How long will it take to get the test results?

 Where is the tumour?

 What grade is the tumour?

 What treatment will I need?

 Will surgery remove the tumour?

 Why is this treatment best for me?

 Are there other treatment options?